patilprakash993/crira/docs/README.md

 **For Dummy LLM (Default, for testing):**

 No API key is needed.
 The application runs in `SAFE_MODE` with the dummy LLM by default.
+Either set enivronment variable or change in config.json.

 ```bash
 # These are the default values, so setting them is optional for dummy mode